Harris emphasizing human and worker rights in Vietnam

 Harris emphasizing human and worker rights in VietnamNew

-HANOI (AP) — Vice President Kamala Harris is turning her focus to worker rights and civil liberties as she closes out her visit to Southeast Asia.
-She is elevating activists in a region of the world known for its challenges and restrictions to human rights.
-Harris will participate in what her team is billing as a “changemakers” event in Vietnam with civil society and business leaders.
-She will also hold a press conference.
-Vietnam has been criticized for restrictions on freedom of expression and the press, and its crackdown on individuals it deems political dissidents.
+HANOI (AP) — U.S. Vice President Kamala Harris turned her focus to worker rights and civil liberties as she closed out her visit to Southeast Asia.
+In Vietnam, Harris elevated activists in a region of the world known for its challenges and restrictions to human rights.
+She participated in what her team billed as a “changemakers” event with civil society and business leaders.
+Vietnam has been criticized for restrictions on freedom of expression and the press, and for its crackdown on individuals it deems political dissidents.